Billotais/TSBK07_project/README.md

 - Enemies
 - Obstacles (Jump above a hole or fence), traps
-- Switch between first and third person view.
-- Drawing optimized
+- Drawing optimized **done with a simple calling where we only draw "half" of the maze, depending on where we look**
 - Random generated maze

 ### Type of blocks